 This summer, writer Isabel Quintero and illustrator Zeke Peña came out with their latest book, My Papi Has A Motorcycle.
+It’s a love story between a father and daughter and their city, Corona, California.

-I’ve been excited about the work of Quintero and Peña since meeting them in 2017, when they published Photographic: The Life of Graciela Iturbide, a graphic biography, with Getty Publications.
+I’ve been excited about the work of Quintero and Peña since meeting them in 2017, when they published >Photographic: The Life of Graciela Iturbide, a graphic biography, with Getty Publications.
 The book follows the life and legacy of Iturbide, the famed Mexican photographer.
 The book explores the places, people, and emotions that have shaped Graciela Iturbide’s life and photographic career.

-Quintero’s background is in poetry; her first book, Gabi, A Girl in Pieces, addressed topics including teen pregnancy, coming out, and drug addiction in a raw and real way.
+Quintero’s background is in poetry; her first book, Gabi, A Girl in Pieces addressed topics including teen pregnancy, coming out, and drug addiction in a raw and real way.
 “YA literature is literature.
 Adults underestimate young people all the time,” she said.
 Her stories shed light on marginalized voices, giving agency to young women of color often missing from coming-of-age narratives.

 I visited Isabel in her home in Loma Linda, California, as part of a multimedia story on the book, and we talked about her process as a poet and writer, her encounter with Graciela’s work, and what it was like to write her first-ever graphic biography.